 Information for Provisional Students

-The Q&A below explains Provisional Student Status in the Graduate Certificate in Science Writing and MA in Science Writing.
-Science Writing applicants should consider the offer of Provisional Status as a positive step.
+The Q&A below explains Provisional Student Status in the MA in Writing Program and the Science Writing Program, which includes an MA and Graduate Certificate.
+Provisional students should consider the offer of Provisional Status as a positive step.
 Many applicants do not reach this point.
-While rejection still is possible after a Provisional course, the Science Writing Program expects most Provisional students to grow enough as writers to achieve full degree or certificate status.
+While rejection still is possible after a Provisional course, the MA in Writing Program and the Science Writing Program expect most Provisional students to grow enough as writers to achieve full degree or certificate status.

 What should I do if I receive an offer of Provisional Status?